Whether you realize it or not, choosing the best road bike helmet to buy can be a tough decision these days.

 Read More : Kask Protone Review

 An Aero yet Very Breathable Helmet for Fast Rides

-One look at the Lazer G1 and you’ll understand why we’ve rated this helmet as best ventilation.
+One look at the Lazer G1, and you’ll understand why we’ve rated this helmet as the best ventilation.

 Lazer has been designing and manufacturing helmets for all manner of biking since its launch in 1919.
 The G1 is one of its high-end designs.

 The vents on this helmet are huge and numerous, with 22 openings.
 This helmet is well ventilated, to say the least.
 The Lazer G1 MIPS is also one of the lighter helmets you’ll find, weighing in at just 230g for a small.